PenFed Credit Union auto loans review

 What to watch out for

-- High cost of Payment Saver loans.
+- Balloon payments on Payment Saver loans.
 These loans may give you a break on payments upfront, but when the remaining amount is due, it can be a big one.
 Refinancing is not a guarantee either, so be careful and plan for the full cost of this loan.

 - Potential fees.
 Though it may feel like a long way off once you pay off your loan, you’ll still have at least a savings account with PenFed.
 Leaving that account alone may cause it to fall into an idle state and accumulate inactivity fees.

 - Almost exclusively online.
 Sometimes a brick-and-mortar location can be helpful, especially when it comes to complicated loans.
 PenFed only has a handful of locations, and none of them are in the Midwest or the West Coast.

 Applications vary based on if you’re an existing customer or not.
 Members may log into their account and apply for an auto loan from the online portal.

 Those who aren’t PenFed members should follow these steps:

 - Hover over Auto in the main navigation and select the auto product you want.

 - Click Apply Now on the left-hand side, then Apply Now again in the pop-up window.